 1. Dang Protein Bar

-If you are on the Keto Diet, for example, this is the ideal bar for you.
+If you are on the Keto Diet, for example, this is the ideal bar for you to pack in your snack bag when on the go.
 It’s high fat, with fats from plant-based sources like coconut and almond butter.
-This mint chocolate flavored bar, pictured here, is a little bit of decadence along with 10 grams of protein.
+This mint chocolate flavored bar, pictured here, is a little bit of decadence (kinda like a chocolate brownie) along with 10 grams of protein.

 2. Paleonola Protein Bar